In five simple steps, here’s how you can become your own boss and turn that spare room into a profit centre:

 Step 4: Sales and marketing

 You have an idea, a business plan and a home office that’s raring to go.
-Now all you need to do is secure your first sale.
+Now all you need to do is secure your first sale or commission.

-Make a list of contacts and write to them individually to set out the benefits of your offer.
+Make a list of contacts and contact them individually (via email and phone) to set out the benefits of what you’re offering.
 Include price details and a point of contact.
-Follow up with a call and be prepared to negotiate on the price for your first sale as this could be the one that leads to many others.
+Follow this up regularly and be prepared to negotiate on the price for your first sale, as this could be the one that leads to many others.

-Once you’ve won your first customer, shout about it!
-Write a press release to keep up the marketing momentum.
+Once you’ve won your first customer, shout about it on your business’ social media pages on Facebook, LinkedIn, Twitter and Instagram (which you should also, essentially, have set up).
+Write a press release too and send it to your network of contacts, to keep up the marketing momentum.
 Before you know it, you’ll be well known and talked about in all the right places.

-Eight ways to raise money for a new business.
+Ways to raise money for a new business

 Step 5: Keeping it going